anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 A number of onboarding scenarios can be met using differing combinations of this information.
 All scenarios address the primary threat of an on-path active attacker (or MiTM) impersonating the registrar.
-This would gain control over the Pledge device.
+This would gain control over the Pledge.
 The following combinations are "types" of vouchers:

 |            | Assertion || Registrar ID || Validity |